realmagicgreen/magicgreen11ty/src/articles/2018-05-12-singapore-botanic-gardens.md

 It showcases a wide array of ornamental plants with colourful foliage of varying shapes and textures and demonstrates that the beauty and diversity of plants does not lie in their flowers alone.

 {% assign name = '' %}
-{% include partials/image.html, name: name, caption: 'Singapore botanic gardens' %}
+{% include 'partials/image.html', name: 'name', caption: 'Singapore botanic gardens' %}

 Visitors can expect to spot interesting carnivorous plants such as Nepenthes or pitcher plants.